staropera/aa-freight/README.md

 Most parameters of a pricing are optional, but you need to define at least one of the four pricing components to create a valid pricing.
 It's also possible to define a route that does not require a reward by setting "Price base" to 0 and not setting any other pricing components.

+All pricing parameters can be found on the admin panel under Pricing, with the exception of the "price per volume modifier", which is a global pricing parameter and therefore property of the ContractHandler.

 Parameter | Description | Pricing Functionality
 -- | -- | --
 Start Location | Starting station or structure for courier route | -